-WASHINGTON — US Defense Secretary Ash Carter and Singapore Minister for Defence Ng Eng Hen signed a joint enhanced defense cooperation agreement (DCA) Monday at the Pentagon that will provide a framework for an expanded defense relationship.
+WASHINGTON — US Defense Secretary of Defense Ash Carter and Singapore Minister for Defence Ng Eng Hen signed a joint enhanced defense cooperation agreement (DCA) Monday on Dec.
+7 at the Pentagon that will provide a new framework for an expanded defense relationship. between the two nations.

-The enhanced DCA will not include the introduction of US “spy planes,” as some international media outlets have reported in the vernacular.
+The enhanced DCA will not include the introduction of US "spy planes," as some international media outlets have reported in the vernacular.
 In the news release, Carter and Ng acknowledged the inaugural deployment of the Boeing P-8 Poseidon maritime surveillance aircraft to Singapore from Dec.
-7 to 14, “under the ambit” of a 1990 memorandum of understanding and the 2005 Strategic Framework Agreement.
+7 to 14, "under the ambit" of athe 1990 memorandum of understanding MOU) and the 2005 Strategic Framework Agreement.
+(SFA).

-The aircraft’s future deployment at different times will promote greater interoperability with regional militaries through participation in bilateral and multilateral exercises, they said, while providing timely support for regional humanitarian assistance and disaster relief and maritime security efforts.
+They noted that The aircraft’s future deployment at different times will would promote greater interoperability with regional militaries through participation in bilateral and multilateral exercises, they said, while providing timely support for regional humanitarian assistance and disaster relief (HADR) and maritime security efforts.

 China's Foreign Ministry immediately criticized the agreement.
 Spokeswoman Hua Chunying questioned whether "military deployment and regional militarization by the US" was "in line with the aspiration shared by countries in the region?"
 In China's point of view, "it goes against the common and long-term interests of countries in the region."

 Retired US Marine Lt.
 Gen. Wallace "Chip" Gregson said there were practical reasons for the deployment.